Texas Certificate of Authority for Foreign Texas CorporationWe’re Just Not Annoying®

 $750 for normal or online processing (for-profit and professional corporations).

 $25 for non-profit normal or online processing.

 (Fees paid by credit card are subject to a statutorily authorized convenience fee of 2.7 percent of the total fees.)

 How long does it take for the state to process the Texas Certificate of Authority?

-Online Processing: 24 business hours.
+Online Processing: around 2 business days.